 16. Eligibility and Covered Populations.
 All of the mandatory and optional populations eligible under the Tennessee Medicaid state plan, except for Qualified Medicare Beneficiaries and Specified Low Income Medicare Beneficiaries who are not Medicaid eligible or who do not receive Medicaid ("QMB-only" and "SLMB-only") are covered by the provisions of the demonstration.
-Several title XIX demonstration-only eligible populations including the title XXI Medicaid Expansion demonstration population (which currently is open only for "rollover" individuals) are made eligible and covered by the demonstration.
-Medicaid state plan-eligible individuals are served in the component of the program called TennCare Medicaid.
-Demonstration-only eligible populations are served in the component called TennCare Standard.
+Several title XIX demonstration-only eligible populations including the title XXI Medicaid Expansion demonstration population (which currently is open only for "rollover" individuals) are made eligible and covered by the program called TennCare Medicaid.
+Demonstration-only eligible populations are served in the component of the program called TennCare Standard.